 But there are a variety of ways to get your world to a new iPad and I have listened to people lately do it the hard way so I thought I would share my way which is much easier and I think safer.

-- You should first make sure you have a good sync – so see if there are any updates, download them and sync.
+- You should first make sure you have a good sync – mostly to make sure your iPad is healthy.

-- Next, using your old iPad do an encrypted backup.
+- Next, using iTunes do an encrypted backup of your old iPad.
 While most of your backups can be in the cloud – which is in fact good – they do not contain everything.
 If you do an encrypted backup they include much more.
+I understand the screenshot below looks odd.
+You need to do This computer click first, then select Encrypt, then select iCloud again.
+What this means is you will get iCloud updates, but when connected to your iTunes you will get encrypted backups as necessary.

 Notice in the screenshot above that the Encrypt local backup is enabled?
 And see how it mentions that passwords, Health, and HomeKit data will be included as a result of the encryption?

 - Once you have your good backup, you should confirm what Amazon video you have.
 You will need to re – download Amazon video.
-Your stats on what was watch is not lost.
+Your stats on what was watched is not lost – this appears to be fixed in later builds of their app.

 - Connect your new iPad to your iTunes via cable.